reeynier/reeynier.github.io/_posts/2020-11-11-subarray-product-less-than-k.md

 <br />

 ## Sample C++ Code

-This is a C++ implementation of the hash table approach.
+This is a C++ implementation of the two pointer approach.

 ```c
 #include <iostream>
 #include <vector>